na-hiro/CarND-Advanced-Lane-Lines/README.md

 Here, the points extracted as candidate points of the lane by thresholding are further selected.
 The selection method is as follows.
 A small window is created, and points extracted by thresholding in that window are selected as carefully selected points.

-As for the window creation method, a histogram is generated with the image after thresholding as the axis in the horizontal direction, and a small window is generated around パースペクティブ変換the peak point.
+As for the window creation method, a histogram is generated with the image after thresholding as the axis in the horizontal direction, and a small window is generated around the peak point.
 Multiple windows are created on one line and are generated at the optimum position while being updated sequentially.

 The generated sliding window is shown below.